The Cosmological Principle

 The universe does appear smooth or homogeneous on scales larger than about 300 Mpc.
 Viewed up close, a beach consists of grains of sand and shells and pebbles of many different sizes.
 From afar, all we see is a beach.
 The universe

 if it looks the same in all directions.
 In other words, no observation can be made that will identify an edge or a center.
 The concept of isotropy is supported by the fact that galaxies do not bunch up in any direction in the sky and by the fact that we observe the same Hubble relation in different directions in the sky.
+Large telescopes have been used to count faint and distant galaxies in different direction and the numbers are always statistically the same.

 It is difficult to test the cosmological principle.
 The isotropy of the universe is reasonably well confirmed, because observers looking in different directions from the Earth see essentially the same motions and structures.
 However, we cannot test homogeneity because we cannot travel to distant locations to see if things look any different.
 When we do look to great distances, we are also looking back to a time